 Sa-Kolis’ eyes opened to near darkness.

-She kept her quarters on the Nemesiid dim even during waking hours, for the sake of her sensitive, arachnids eyes.
+She kept her quarters on the Nemesiid dim even during waking hours, for the sake of her eyes, which had always been somewhat sensitive.
 When she slept, she preferred the comfort of total dark.
 Presently, the contours of her room were lit only by the dim haze of blue which was emanating, intermittently, from the computer nearby.
 The indicator light was flashing in response to an incoming call at the private messaging terminal built into the apparatus.

 Rolling out of her resting position, instantly alert, Sa-Kolis pressed her hand to the slim panel beside her sleeping couch and the room instantly illuminated in tones of gentle lilac at her touch.
 The shutters on the windows slid away to reveal the endless sea of stars twinkling in the infinite distance outside the ship.

 Sa-Kolis pulled a robe from the helpful railing of clothes that had automatically descended from a ceiling compartment when the morning lights were turned on.
 She wrapped it around her naked shoulders and tied it closed, going to sit in front of the communications terminal.

 Swiping across the insistent screen with a fingertip, the call connected and Sa-Kolis was greeted by the haughty, but not unattractive, face of Voivode Yuna-Opoima.
 She recognised him; they had completed conscription military training together in their younger years and he had, on several occasions, participated in the group beatings she was frequently subjected to as a result of her social caste.
 On the other hand, she’d heard that he’d been one of the few Voivode’s whom had called for her to be allowed the position which she had rightfully earned amongst their ranks and spoken out against what had essentially been her exile from the Empire.